Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Convolutional Regularization Selection

-\textbf{Regularization-based loss function:} We consider two regularization strategies to accomplish the selection process and decrease the cardinality of the selected channel subset, which are depicted in Fig.~\ref{fig:model2}(c).
-The first is the discretization loss, which constrains the discreteness of the selection vector.
+We consider two regularization strategies to accomplish the selection process and constrain the cardinality of the selected channel subset, which are depicted in Fig.~\ref{fig:model2}(c).
+The first is discretization loss, which constrains the discreteness of the selection vector.
 For each element in the selection vector, we treat it as the selection probability of the corresponding EEG channel.
-The regularization loss function can be written as
+The discreteness loss function can be written as